-About Dr. Bass
+About Dr. Kathryn Bass

 There’s nothing more precious in our world than our children.
 They’re our greatest gift and deserve our unwavering love and care.
 We all have an obligation to help them learn, grow and thrive — and I’ve committed my professional life to protecting and nurturing them.

 I’m deeply committed to training and mentoring future generations of pediatricians and surgeons.
 I benefited from having outstanding teachers and it’s more important than even for students, residents and others to have caring and relatable role models.
 As a seasoned female surgeon, it’s especially important to share my knowledge and encouragement with aspiring female physicians, and with young girls interested in the sciences in general.

 I believe in serving the underprivileged and assisting those in low-income communities as they battle the many social determinants of health that are stacked against them, including access to healthcare, healthy foods, transportation, safe neighborhoods and education.